Figure Silhouettes- A lesson plan

 - If they want to share: Have them look at their silhouette artwork.
 Have them share what they learned throughout lesson.
 Using new art terms, have them describe their work and why they chose the colors for their background?
 What pose did they end up using for their silhouette?
 What did they learn about the human form and did they enjoy this style of art?

-- Thank them for their hard work.
+- Thank the students for their hard work.
 Tell them to take their figure silhouette artwork home and share them with their friends and family.

 - Mixed Media Paper